Process heat: Decarbonization

-According to the United States Department of Energy, in 2018 process heat accounted for approximately 50% of energy use in the manufacturing sector, as well as 30% of Greenhouse gas emissions.
-Accordingly, it is the target of significant efforts to introduce new forms of carbon neutral or at least lower carbon process heat supplies.
+According to the United States Department of Energy, in 2018 process heat accounted for approximately 50% of energy use in the manufacturing sector, as well as 30% of Greenhouse gas emissions, and is the most significant source of energy use in the industrial sector overall.
+Accordingly, it is the target of significant efforts to introduce new forms of carbon neutral or at least lower-carbon process heat supplies.

 Some wastes - including waste tires - are commonly used as replacement fuels or mixed into conventional fuel at appropriate ratios.
-Other potential lower-carbon sources include Biomass, which is already in widespread use in industry, while geothermal, concentrated solar power and nuclear power remain experimental as of 2024.
+Several nuclear reactors have been used to produce process heat as well as electricity, with two such reactors operational as of 2012.
+Other potential lower-carbon sources include Biomass, which is already in widespread use in industry, while geothermal and concentrated solar power remain experimental as of 2024.

-One problem with using nuclear power for process heat is that pressurized water reactors, commonly used for electric power generation, have an operating temperature well below 400 C and boiling water reactors work at even lower temperatures, around 285 C. Other reactor designs, particularly high-temperature gas-cooled reactors (HTGR), may be suitable for process heat generation.
-The Advanced Gas-cooled Reactors, constructed in the United Kingdom, had a high coolant outlet temperature (610 °C) as an explicit design goal for increased thermal efficiency.
+Nuclear reactors have provided process heat on several occasions, however it has not been realized at a large scale.
+Several CANDU reactors supplied steam for industrial use until 1998.
+One problem with using nuclear power for process heat is that pressurized water reactors, commonly used for electric power generation, have an operating temperature well below 400 C and boiling water reactors work at even lower temperatures, around 285 C.

+Other reactor designs, particularly high-temperature gas-cooled reactors (HTGR), may be more suitable for process heat generation.
+The Advanced Gas-cooled Reactors, constructed in the United Kingdom, had a high coolant outlet temperature 610 C as an explicit design goal for increased thermal efficiency.
+The Generation IV International Forum selected the Very High Temperature Reactor concept, a higher-temperature evolution of HTGR designs, for further development as part of future nuclear energy systems.
 Of particular interest are small modular reactor designs, which could be built onsite for process heat generation.
-The Chinese HTR-PM, a 250 MW_{t} Generation IV HTGR, features an outlet temperature of 750 C. As of 2024, it is the only high-temperature small modular reactor currently in operation.
+The Chinese HTR-PM, a 250 MW_{th} HTGR, features an outlet temperature of 750 C. As of 2024, it is the only high-temperature small modular reactor currently in operation.